ankor-ai/Algorithms/Multi-Armed-Bandit-Problem/README.md

 There is mathematical fundamental concept behind this reasoning which is called [_regret_](http://www.jmlr.org/papers/volume3/auer02a/auer02a.pdf).
 Basically, regret is what you are loosing by not playing the optimal machine.
 Each time you play a non-optimal machine, you have a regret which is the difference between the best outcome and the non best outcome.
 In our example, regret would be either 0 when we choose the optimal machine or 1 when we choose any non-optimal machine.
 As you can already notice, the longer you explore non-optimal machines, the higher regret you have.
 This is why many reinforcement learning papers quantify the performance of their algorithms by computing regret.

 So how can we find the best machine and spend the least amount of time exploring non-optimal machines ?
+To answer this question, we need to simulate a situation where we try to answer the multi-armed bandit problem.

+### Description of the data

+The csv file *Ads_CTR_Optimisation.csv* contains the outcomes of loading 10 types of ads on a web page multiple times.
+You can image each row of this file as a user and each column an ad.
+For a given user, each one-armed bandit (i.e. ad) will provide a binary outcome: 1 if the user clicked and thus we win an amount of money and 0 otherwise.

 ## How to solve this problem

+We will explore three strategies to pick the best ad.

 ### Random selection

+While one can assume that a random selection is definitely a bad choice, we want to make sure to use it as a baseline to compare other strategies with it.
+The following figure shows how often each ad has been selected.
+Without any surprise, the random strategy blindly explore the ads.

 <p align="center">
   <img src="./images/random_selection.png">
 </p>